benjamin-chan/WSERLottery/README.md

 ![plot of chunk exampleLottery](figure/exampleLottery-1.png)

-Okay... but what happened with the other 99999 simulated lotteries?
+Okay... but what happened with the other 2.49999 &times; 10<sup>5</sup> simulated lotteries?

 ## Format lottery simulation data

 I'm not really interested in which runners were selected in the lottery simulation.
-What I'm really after are estimates for the probability of selecting a runner, among the 250 available spots, with $X$ tickets in the initial hat.
+What I'm really after are estimates for the probability of selecting a runner, among the 261 available spots, with $X$ tickets in the initial hat.

 To get at this, first I'll have to match the runners selected to the number of